NHERI-SimCenter/HydroUQ/Examples/hdro-0005/README.rst

    NHERI OSU LWF facilty's experimental schematic used in this example.
 Adapted from Winter 2019 [Winter2019]_, and Mascarenas 2022 [Mascarenas2022]_.

-This example may help to produce a robust database (numerical and physical) from which to eventually be able to extract both the first-principals of wave-driven debris-field phenomena and design guidelines on induced forces.
+This example may help to produce a robust database (numerical and physical) from which to eventually be able to extract both the first principles of wave-driven debris-field phenomena and design guidelines on induced forces.

 We validate against two very similar (but not identical) physical studies done in the OSU LWF by [Shekhar2020]_ and [Mascarenas2022]_, indicating high accuracy of our model and low bias to minor experiment specifications.